Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 #### Add new element to products in category pages

-> Add new element to product in new product listing
+> Add new element to product in product listing

 ```js
 Ecwid.OnPageLoaded.add(function (page) {